When Grandparents Should Review Their Life Insurance Policy

 Revise with Caution when Your Policy is written in Trust

-Having your policy Written in Trust is sensible, as it can avoid a hefty inheritance tax bill.
-There are legal elements to get a trust in place, but surprisingly, the policyholder can trash an entire trust just by switching to a different type of product, even with the same insurer.
+There are legal elements to establishing a trust.
+Still, surprisingly, the policyholder can invalidate an entire trust simply by switching to a different type of product, even with the same insurer.

 It can dissolve an existing trust, setting up a new one automatically as happened here due to the execution-only option.
-When Trusts are involved, never instruct an insurer to make changes before getting professional financial advice first.